We may receive compensation when you click on links to products from our partners.

 Create Separate Business and Personal Accounts

 When you are self-employed, having separate business and personal accounts can make it easier to manage your money.
-You will be to see your income stream by looking at the right accounts.
+You will be able to see your income stream by looking at the right accounts.
 This also makes it simpler to see business expenses since they will not be mixed in with personal spending.

 Although it is not a requirement to separate personal and business accounts, it can be beneficial.
 One advantage is that you can set up a savings account just for your work.
 Then, you can use this account to pay for business purchases and investments.